oasci/reptar/docs/source/file.rst

 Besides exdir, all other file types need to be explicitly saved using the following method.

-.. automethod:: reptar.data.save
+.. automethod:: reptar.File.save
     :noindex:

 File conversion
 ===============

-A group from any file type can be directly converted to a dictionary using :meth:`~reptar.data.data.as_dict`.
+A group from any file type can be directly converted to a dictionary using :meth:`~reptar.reptar_file.File.as_dict`.

-.. automethod:: reptar.data.as_dict
+.. automethod:: reptar.File.as_dict
     :noindex:

-Dictionaries and can also be used to populate a :class:`~reptar.data` object with any specified file type.
+Dictionaries and can also be used to populate a :class:`~reptar.File` object with any specified file type.